technoyoda/cquest/docs/philosophy.md

 When building agents that need to run autonomously, you first do a lot of exploration.
 You try prompt strategies, test environment configurations, iterate on reward signals, stabilize tool use patterns.
 Only after extensive iteration do you arrive at prompts and environments stable enough to let things run free.

 Getting to that point requires an iterative medium: a way to accumulate learnings across dozens of sessions, branch into experiments, merge back what works, and gradually converge.
 Quests are that medium.
 They sit in the gap between "I have a vague idea" and "I have a production system", providing structure for the long exploratory phase where most of the real work happens.

+The endgame is that through enough exploration, the human curates state and attached artifacts to the point where the agent can manage tasks with less supervision.
+Short-horizon tasks that the agent handles autonomously.
+Longer-horizon tasks that the agent can take further before needing human input.
+The quest is the vehicle through which the human explores, learns, figures things out, and then distills that into context that makes the agent increasingly effective.
+Exploration produces the knowledge.
+Exploitation is what happens when that knowledge is good enough.